Learn things that don't change

 5. Clean Code by Uncle Bob Martin.

 It is one of the most excellent software development books ever.
 It was written to teach software engineers the principles of writing clean programming code.
-The book contains many examples showing how to refactor code to be more readable and maintainable.
-In addition, it includes chapters on common mistakes made by all kinds of programmers and chapters explaining the SOLID principles of object-oriented design.
+The book contains numerous examples illustrating how to refactor code for improved readability and maintainability.
+In addition, it includes chapters on common mistakes made by all types of programmers and chapters that explain the SOLID principles of object-oriented design.

 I recently gave a presentation on Clean Code development.
 You can look it up here.